Spark-Y Annual Internship

 Go on to create businesses or bring sustainable / entrepreneurial practices and thinking to their careers.

-here's what our 2016 interns have to say:
+here's what Spark-Y intern alumni have to say:

 "Spark-Y has given me the confidence to know that I can do this.
 I had never worked with power tools before, I knew nothing about timber framing, and I had never gone to meetings.
 Now I'm doing all of it.
 I have matured a ton being here."